-Well, the native religion in Mongolia was eventually dubbed ‘Tengrism‘, and as far as we know, didn’t involve any unequivocal doctrine of any sort.
+The native religion in Mongolia was eventually dubbed ‘Tengrism‘, and as far as we know, it didn’t involve any sort of unequivocal doctrine.
 At the core of their beliefs resides their worship of the eternal blue sky, or ‘Tengri’, the mother spirit ‘Eje’ and the holy spirit of the sky.
-Strangely enough, they held quite a parallel to many Buddhist principles, in which they believed that in doing good in the physical world, they could maintain spiritual balance and strengthen their soul, which they referenced as their ‘Wind Horse’.
+Their native religion has parallels to many Buddhist principles, in which they believed that by doing good in the physical world, they could maintain spiritual balance and strengthen their soul, which they referenced to as their ‘Wind Horse’.

-Tengrism originated with the huns but lost it’s vibrance within the hun community when the Uyghur Khaganate’s proclaimed Manichaeism as their sovereign religion.
+Although Tengrism originated with the huns, it lost it’s vibrance within the hun community when the Uyghur Khaganate’s proclaimed Manichaeism as their sovereign religion.

-Despite Tengrism being undeniably influential, most of their followers eventually turned to Buddhism which was brought to the area due to social exchange with the T’o-pa Wei dynasty during 4th century A.D.
+Despite Tengrism being undeniably influential, most of their followers eventually turned to Buddhism when it was brought to the region by social exchange with the T’o-pa Wei dynasty during 4th century A.D.
 It’s popularity began in the upper class structures of society at this time but due to the khans conquering Tibet in the 13th century, even commoners began to slowly convert.
 This was not a situation unique to Mongolia, as Buddhism was spreading all throughout Asia during this time.

 At the end of the 16th century, Altan Khan, the Mongolian ruler at that time, met with Sonam Gyatsom, a prominent Buddhist figure.

 This man, Sonam Gyatsom was given the title ‘Dalai Lama’ by Altan Khan and began not only a blood legacy, but caused a swift revival of Buddhism in his country.